MONTANA STATE UNIVERSITY INSTITUTIONAL ANIMAL CARE AND USE COMMITTEE (IACUC)

 NOTE: This list is not inclusive.
 IACUC leadership (Chair and Attending Veterinarian) may determine an amendment addressing other minor changes is acceptable for administrative approval.

-b) When applicable, corresponding biohazard, particularly hazardous substances (PHSs) and radiation safety protocols must be in place and verified by Environmental Health & Safety.
+- When applicable, corresponding biohazard, particularly hazardous substances (PHSs) and radiation safety protocols must be in place.

-Protocols should be submitted for annual review as a ‘renewal’ at least 30 days prior to protocol expiration to allow sufficient time for review and approval.
+Protocols that are expiring must be submitted as an “original” protocol at least 30 days prior to protocol expiration to allow enough time for review and approval.

 Guide for the Care and Use of Laboratory Animals, 8th edition TABLE 3.2 Recommended Minimum Space for Commonly Used Laboratory Rodents Housed in Groups*